ashdar/automate-boringstuff/README.md

 * I have set up Visual Studio Code to edit python files.
 It is easy to do, just install the extension.
 I like to type in the (short) programs becuase I feel that helps build muscle memory for how things are supposed "to look".
 VS Code's syntax highlighter quickly points out my typos.
 * I have set up Windows Terminal (which is still in preview) so that I can use it for my python shell.
 * I am tracking my progress in a small Jira project.
 Trello and MS-Planner seem to "small" for this.
 Jira might be overkill.
+* Must of the introductory stuff is, well, introductory.
+I know how a boolean data type works, I have a grasp of string, integer and float data types, I understand conditional branching, I understand immutability, passing by reference vs. passing by value and so forth.
+I am watching the videos at 2x normal speed and slowing down when something more 'pythony' needs reviewing.

 What Big Questions do I have?